Lou100/TipCalculator/README.md

 # Introduction

-TipCalculator is a simple Tip Calculator that allows user to calculate a tip up to 20% plus total bill amount.
+TipCalculator is a simple tip calculator that allows user to calculate a tip up to 20% plus total bill amount.

 # Getting Started